ElianCordoba/softwareontheroad/src/content/nodejs-scalability-issues.md

 ---
 layout: post
-title: "3 node.js scalability issues and how to solve them"
+title: "3 node.js scalability issues and how to solve them 🗼"
 author: santypk4
-date: "2011-03-21T08:00:00.000Z"
+date: "2019-03-22T08:00:00.000Z"
 image: img/node-scalability.jpg
-subtitle: "hello"
+subtitle: "These scalability issues are the most commont in many projects, but is not hard to fix them 🤟"
 tags: ["Node.js", "Best"]
 twittertags: ["node", "scalability", "backend", "programming", "devops", "javascript"]
-draft: true
+draft: false
 ---

-# How to scale node.js applications?
+# How to scale node.js applications? 🤔

   Scaling servers never have to be with the technology behind, but with the problem, they are aimed to solve.